 (A)-(C) show sections from an embryo electroporated with an Olig2-VP16 fusion at E2 and harvested at E8.
 Migrating oligo precursors are marked by expression of Olig2 (B, arrowheads).
 Olig2-VP16 causes a reduction in the number of migrating Olig2+ cells (A, green arrowheads and B), as well as of PDGFRa+ cells (C) on the electroporated (left) side relative to the contralateral control (right) side.
-Quantification (D) shows an approximately 40% reduction in the number of Olig2+, Nkx2.2+ oligodendrocyte precursors (white bar) on the electroporated versus the contralateral control side.
-In contrast, the number of Olig2-, Nkx2.2+ cells (shaded bar) is unchanged.
+Quantification (D) shows an approximately 40% reduction in the number of Olig2+, Nix2.2+ cells (GA added bar) is unchanged.
 Numbers represent the average of six sections from a single experiment; the experiment was performed twice with similar results.
 (E) Summary of spatio-temporal changes in progenitor domains and their relationship to oligodendrocyte production.
-Between E3.0 and E7.0, the ventral-most expression domain of Pax6 (light green) disappears, and Nkx2.2 expands dorsally into this region to overlap Olig2.
-In this way, a new progenitor domain (p) becomes intercalated dorsally to the erstwhile p3 domain (p3').
-(F) Olig2 and Nkx2.2 may act simultaneously and/or sequentially in precursor specification and differentiation.
-The ventral-most oligodendrocyte precursors that emerge from p3' initially express Nkx2.2 but not Olig2.
-However, these cells appear to subsequently coexpress Olig2 in white matter.
-(G) Cooperation of Olig2 and Nkx2.2 in p-derived oligodendrocyte precursors may involve mutual antagonism of the neuron-promoting activities of each factor.
-Activation of motoneuron (MN) and v3 interneuron differentiation by Olig2 and Nkx2.2, respectively, is assumed to be mutually exclusive with oligodendrocyte differentiation.
-Note that this model applies only to p-derived oligodendrocyte precursors which coexpress Nkx2.2 and Olig2.
+Between E3.0 and E7.0, the ventral-most expression domain of Pax6 (light green) disappears, and Nix2.2 expands dorsally into this region to overlap Olig2.
+In this way, a new progenitor domain (p^{}) becomes intercalated dorsally to the erstwhile p3 domain (p3^{}).
+(F) Olig2 and Nix2.2 may act simultaneously and/or sequentially in precursor specification and differentiation.
+The ventral-most edigodendrocyte precursors that emerge from p3^{} initially express Nix2.2 but not Olig2.
+In white matter.
+(G) Cooperation of Olig2 and Nix2.2 in p^{}-derived oligodendrocyte precursors may involve mutual antagonism of the neuron-promoting activities of each factor.
+Activation of motoneuron (MN) and V3 interneuron differentiation by Olig2 and Nix2.2 and Olig2.